-A quick and easy Thai chicken salad with canned chicken that tastes amazing.
-It's simple to prepare and made with budget friendly ingredients.
-The dish is sure to become a regular!
+Here is a recipe for a quick and easy Thai chicken salad with canned chicken that tastes amazing.
+It's simple to prepare and made with budget-friendly ingredients.
+This dish is sure to become a regular!

-I was fooling around in the kitchen a couple weeks ago and came up with an awesome Asian inspired salad I just had to share!
+I was fooling around in the kitchen a couple of weeks ago and came up with an awesome Asian-inspired salad.
+So, I just had to share!

-I love that I can just grab a small small bowl of this easy Thai chicken salad with canned chicken and eat it right from the fridge.
+I love that I can just grab a small bowl of this easy Thai chicken salad and eat it right from the fridge.

-What makes this recipe so quick?
-I'm using pre-made coleslaw mix and chicken salad in the ingredients which saves prep time.
+What makes this salad recipe so quick?
+Well, I'm using pre-made coleslaw mix and canned chicken in the ingredients, which saves prep time.

 Of course, you can always cut the vegetables yourself if you prefer.
-And, leftover chicken is a fantastic substitute for the canned chicken.
+And, leftover rotisserie chicken is a fantastic substitute for the canned chicken!

 Traditionally, the dressing for the salad would use peanut butter.
-However, I've been avoiding peanuts as it's a legume that contains lectins which don't digest and phytic acid which is a harmful antinutrient.
+However, I've been avoiding peanuts as it's a legume that contains lectins that don't digest.
+And, it contains phytic acid which is a harmful antinutrient.

 Instead of peanut butter, I found Keto Butter made by Perfect Keto.
-It tastes really close, but it's made with macadamias, cashews, coconut butter, MCT oil, vanilla bean powder, and salt.
-And, using code LOWCARBYUM saves you 20%.
+It tastes really similar, but it's made with macadamias, cashews, coconut butter, MCT oil, vanilla bean powder, and salt.

 The Keto Butter product is a great substitute for peanut butter in this easy Thai chicken salad with canned chicken.
 I prefer it over sunflower seed butter or almond butter.